Safeguarding Policy

 • Be careful when giving advice because this is based on your opinion and instead focus on information (facts) and guidance (signposting).

-• If at any time you feel unsafe in another person’s company, inform the site manager, your main CICM contact, a CICM Safeguarding Officer and leave the premises.
+• If at any time you feel unsafe in another person’s company, inform the site manager, your main CICM contact or a CICM Safeguarding Officer and leave the premises.

 • Personal relationships with learners or mentees, beyond that appropriate for a normal teacher/learner or mentor/mentee relationship.